USER MANUALS

 Limitations

-• Inserts: it is not possible to insert data using bulk load into views created from Parquet files using the From Object Storage or From MPP Catalogs tabs of the Embedded MPP data source.
-It is possible to add single rows executing the SQL statement INSERT or multiple rows using direct load .
+• Inserts limitations: it is not possible to insert data using bulk load into views created from Parquet files using either the From Object Storage Routes or External Catalogs tabs of the Denodo Lakehouse Accelerator data source.

 Note